-After completing this course, the students are expected to be familiar with the IS-LM-AD-AS model.
-They are also expected to know how to use the model to understand the effects of various economic policies on the key macroeconomic variables.
+After completing this course, the students are expected to be familiar with the important theoretical models of economic growth.
+They are also expected to know a basic macroeconomic model built from microeconomic foundations and how to use such a model to do policy analysis.
+Finally, they are expected to be familiar with the basic concepts of the open-economy macroeconomics.